moodymudskipper/dotdot/README.md

 dotdot
 ======

-This package contains 10 lines of code, it proposes an improved assignment using the shorthand `..`.
+This package proposes an improved assignment using the shorthand `..`.

 Think about the `..` as the `:` of the `:=` sign laid horizontally.

+Install it with `devtools::install_github("moodymudskipper/dotdot")`

 ``` r
 library(dotdot)